harshal2962/Superhost-Assistant/README.md

-🏠 Airbnb Host Coach: From Host to Superhost using AI An AI-powered recommendation system that helps Airbnb hosts achieve Superhost status and maximize revenue.
+🏠 Airbnb Host Coach: From Host to Superhost using AI-

+An AI-powered recommendation system that helps Airbnb hosts achieve Superhost status and maximize revenue.
 This project combines predictive modeling, clustering, and a custom Growth Potential Index (GPI) to provide personalized, data-driven insights for Airbnb hosts.
 Built in Python, it’s designed for future integration with GenAI-based coaching tools.